 - 1. Evacuation procedures will be followed as per Code Red emergency steps. - 2.
-Educators must contact 000 as soon as possible and give details of the situation. - 3.
+Set off distress alarm located in the fover area - 3.
+Educators must contact 000 as soon as possible and give details of the situation. - 4.
 If a suspicious article is discovered, keep the area clear, contact 000 and follow emergency evacuation procedures if necessary.